-The test for administrative appeals: JT (Jersey) Limited v Jersey Competition Regulatory Authority JRC23804 Dec 2013
+The test for administrative appeals: JT (Jersey) Limited v Jersey Competition Regulatory Authority JRC238

 The judgment issued on 29 November, 2013 in JT (Jersey) Limited v Jersey Competition Regulatory Authority JRC238 ("JT v JCRA") provides some much needed clarity with regard to the legal test for administrative appeals.
 The case relates to an appeal under the Telecommunications (Jersey) Law 2002 ("the Telecoms Law").
 However, the guidance provided is of wider interest to anyone contemplating an appeal against a public body in Jersey, to a statutory body that may be facing an appeal against one of its decisions, or indeed to the legal practitioners advising those parties.

 JT v JCRA involved a successful challenge by JT, represented by David Cadin of Bedell Cristin, against a decision of the JCRA which aimed to introduce a new system of line rental, namely wholesale line rental ('WLR') via a modification to JT's licence.
 The decision was quashed on the grounds that the JCRA did not comply with a fair procedure and also that their decided timescale for implementation of WLR was unreasonable.